yallup/bayeshep_durham/dy_bayeshep_durham.md

 - This __is__ a Bayesian inference problem, precisely calculating Evidences or Posterior sampling.

-- Nested Sampling is a high dimensional integration method, primarily from Bayesian Inference, that can do particle physics integrals
+- Nested Sampling is a high dimensional integration method, primarily from Bayesian Inference, that is an excellent choice for particle physics integrals